gardener/dashboard/docs/operations/vendors-custom-cps.md

 This way, you can change the order or hide cloud providers from the Gardener Dashboard by omitting them from the list.
 You can also add additional (custom) cloud providers.
 You can overwrite the appearance of the custom cloud providers via [vendor configuration](#vendor-configuration).
 For information on how to configure a custom cloud provider, see [custom cloud providers](#custom-cloud-providers).

 ## Custom Cloud Providers
+Custom Cloud Providers are provider types already suppored by Gardener (Gardener Provider Extension exists) but that are not (yet) built into the Dashboard.
 You can add custom cloud providers and define the secret dialog input fields as well as add a default shoot spec where you can provide values that are required for the shoot resource.
 You can also define input fields that are added to the `Infrastructure Details` section of the create cluster page.
 These fields can be used if a user needs to provide infrastructure-specific data for a shoot cluster.
 All values for the custom cloud provider can be configured using the helm chart in the `frontend.customCloudProviders` map.
 You can add a key for each vendor that you want to customize.
+The key equals the custom cloud provider type.
 The following configuration properties are supported:

 | name | description |
 | ---- | ----------- |